polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 This is a necessary data availability optimisation, as reed-solomon erasure coding has proven to be a top consumer of CPU time in polkadot as we scale up the parachain block size and number of availability cores.

-With this optimisation, preliminary performance results show that CPU time used for reed-solomon coding can be halved and total POV recovery time decrease by 80% for large POVs.
+With this optimisation, preliminary performance results show that CPU time used for reed-solomon coding/decoding can be halved and total POV recovery time decrease by 80% for large POVs.
 See more [here](https://github.com/paritytech/polkadot-sdk/issues/598#issuecomment-1792007099).

 ### Ergonomics